MaxGunter99/digital_rubiks_cube/ReadMe.md

 This is an interactive Python project that brings the classic Rubik's Cube into the digital realm.
 This project leverages a sophisticated Python 3D matrix data structure to store and manipulate the values of each side of the Rubik's Cube

-## Project Milestones

-### Milestone 1: Project Initialization
-- **Status:** Completed
-- **Description:** This milestone involves initializing the RubiksCube class, setting the cube as a 3D matrix and providing functions which will mutate the cubes data.

-### Milestone 2: Implement Vertical Moves ( Up & Down )
-- **Status:** Completed
-- **Description:** This milestone involves manipulation capabilities by implementing vertical moves.

-### Milestone 3: Implement Horizontal Moves ( Left & Right )
-- **Status:** In Progress
-- **Description:** The next milestone involves extending the cube manipulation capabilities by implementing horizontal moves.

-### Milestone 4: Rotating the Cube
-- **Status:** Planned
-- **Description:** Because we will only be referencing all moves from one side, we'll want to be able to rotate the cube as if you were examining it by hand.

-### Milestone 5: Solve Algorithm
-- **Status:** Planned
-- **Description:** Once horizontal moves and cube rotations are implemented, the project will focus on developing an efficient algorithm to solve the Rubik's Cube.
-The goal is to create a solution that outputs the list of optimal moves to return the cube to its solved state.

 ## Run Commands:
 [Link to Makefile](Makefile)